Performance & Optimization – New Threading Model

-2. Stage statistic – for each stage and each processed transaction it contains information about its start time, end time, stage status (success/failure), error message and flag that indicates if stage has timed out.
+2. Stage statistic – for each stage and each processed transaction it contains information about its start time, end time, stage status (success/failure), error message and flag that indicates if the stage has timed out.

 5. Runtime threads statistic – thread count, peak thread count and total started thread count.

-As was mentioned above, system stores statistical information in files.
+As was mentioned above, the system stores statistical information in files.
 These file are not readable using standard text viewing applications, because they contain serialized objects.
 These files have ‘eipstat’ extension.
 Their name consists of start and end time of the statistical data they contain.
 For example, here’s typical statistical dump file name: ‘102009_145534-102009_155534.eipstat’.